 Jardin Public and Major Landmarks

-Your first stop is the Jardin Public, a lush green space perfect for a quick scenic overview and a safety briefing.
+Your first stop is the Jardin Public, a lush green space great for a quick scenic overview and a safety briefing.
 From here, you’ll cruise past the Palais Gallien, a Roman amphitheater, which many reviewers say is a highlight when they stop for photos or a quick visit.
 One visitor mentioned, “We loved the way the guide explained the ruins and architecture, making history really come alive.”

 Next, you’ll glide past the Place des Grands Hommes, a lively square with elegant architecture, and then stop at the Église Notre-Dame de Bordeaux, where you get some time to explore and snap pictures.
-The Bordeaux Cathedral is another highlight, with its impressive façade and historical significance.
-Reviewers often mention how the guide’s stories added depth to these stops, making each photo more meaningful.

 Iconic Views and Architectural Highlights